Skip to content

 The Kettering Conjuror – and Northamptonshire’s Secret Bibles

-Long before Hogwarts (and even Harry Potter House) there was Thomas Fysh of Kettering – dragged before the dreaded Star Chamber for possessing what sounds like a… Read more “The Kettering Conjuror – and Northamptonshire’s Secret Bibles”
+Long before Harry Potter (or even Harry Potter House) there was Thomas Fysh of Kettering, dragged before the dreaded Star Chamber for possessing what sounds like a… Read more “The Kettering Conjuror – and Northamptonshire’s Secret Bibles”

 Triangular Lodge – An Act of Rebellion

-Wander just outside Rushton, Northamptonshire, and you’ll find yourself facing one of the strangest, most intriguing buildings in England.
-It isn’t grand like a country house, nor… Read more “Triangular Lodge – An Act of Rebellion”
+Wander just outside Rushton, and you’ll find yourself facing one of the strangest, most intriguing buildings in England.
+It isn’t grand like a country house, nor fortified… Read more “Triangular Lodge – An Act of Rebellion”

 Kettering’s Wool Industry